tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 ## 2. Start any Needed CSW services

-* To run sequence-manager in simulation mode, the **CSW Location Service** must be running.
+* To run esw-sm-app in simulation mode, the **CSW Location Service** must be running.

 ## 3. Install esw-services